software-development-project-1/project-template/README.md

 ### Developer guide:
 1. How to start the application

-    >-The project uses Spring Boot version 3, which requires Java version 17 or higher.
+    >The project uses Spring Boot version 3, which requires Java version 17 or higher.
 Before you begin, you should check your current Java installation by running the following command: **$ java -version**.

-    >-Start the application by running: **./mvnw spring-boot:run** command on the command-line in project folder.
+    >Start the application by running: **./mvnw spring-boot:run** command on the command-line in project folder.

-    >-To stop the application running simply press *Ctrl+C* in your terminal.
+    >To stop the application running simply press *Ctrl+C* in your terminal.

-    >-Or you can install Maven to run the application in your IDE.
+    >Or you can install Maven to run the application in your IDE.
 Spring Boot is compatible with Apache Maven 3.6.3 or later, you can follow the instructions at [maven.apache.org](https://maven.apache.org/).